CodeAcademie/PHP99/challenge2/README.md

 ```

 http://www.commitstrip.com/fr/2016/02/22/when-the-functional-tests-are-all-red/
+## Instructions
+Depending of your Operating System, configure your phpunit.

+Choose the following Level depending on your algorithm greediness.

+## Level 1
+Realise the exercices in  loop
+## Level 2
+Realise the following exercices : caesar and folders
+## Level 3
-Realise the following exercices : isogram and pangram
+Realise the following exercices : isogram, folders and pangram